 - Vaginal washes, soaps, wipes and deodorants can weaken your vaginal microbiome and put you at risk of infections.

 - To take care of your sexual health, always practise safe sex.

-*Daye's Ultra-Soothing tampons are coated in full-spectrum CBD, which has a faint natural scent.
+*Daye's clinically-validated CBD tampons have a faint natural scent.
 It is not intended to improve the way your vagina smells, and we've tested the CBD we use to ensure it has no negative impact on your vaginal microbiome.